 Southern Right Whales are the whale that Keisha Castle-Hughes rides at the end of the Whale Rider (if you’re familiar).
 If not, they’re basically smaller than humpbacks, move slower, and have white chunks of calluses on their head.

 If you’re super lucky, you might see an orca on your whale-watching trip.
-Orca’s are the same whale from Blackfish or Free Willy.
+Orcas are the same whale from Blackfish or Free Willy.
 Both worth a watch for different reasons.

 There’s a huge viewing platform that stretches across the beach and it's roomy and long enough that you won’t feel like sardines trapped in a can.
 Visit this one before the end of September for prime-time viewing, check out some Southern Rights Whales, and possible baby whales too.

 Portland Bay, Cape Bridgewater and Cape Nelson are all great places to spot whales during the season—mostly Southern Rights on their voyage to mate and calve.
 But if you visit during summer, you might also be in with a chance to see the Blue Whale.
 Kind of the perfect thing to tick off your bucket list.

 Great Ocean Road

 Lorne and Torquay are known to get their fair share.
 For high-up lookouts, Anglesea (above the main beach) and on the cliff at Split Point Lighthouse in Aireys Inlet.
-They'll give you the best chance of viewing whales form afar.
-Check this page on the regs for recent sightings and tips.
+They'll give you the best chance of viewing whales from afar.
+Check this page for recent sightings and tips.

-So, Apollo Bay technically fits in with travelling along the Great Ocean Road, but this one’s a biggie so we thought we’d mention it specifically.
-This paradise-y beachy town gets more then its fair share of the big-flippered friendly faces, especially Southern Rights who flock to the warmer waters.
+Apollo Bay technically fits in with travelling along the Great Ocean Road, but this one’s a biggie so we thought we’d mention it specifically.
+This beach-side town gets more than its fair share of the big-flippered friendly faces, especially Southern Rights who flock to the warmer waters.

 You don't need fancy hotels to spot whales.
 In fact, coastal campgrounds might give you a better chance.
 Here's our pick of the best in Victoria.